ADGEfficiency/data-science-south/content/lessons/shell.md

 echo "Hello, World!"
 ```

-`lang:bash:echo` is a shell program that prints its arguments to standard out - commonly to a terminal.
+`echo` is a shell program that prints its arguments to standard out - commonly to a terminal.

 ### Adding Variables